pnewstein/gcamp_analysis/README.md

 # GCaMP analysis
 Some code that analyzes calcium imaging data.

-This branch is for use with matlab.
+This branch is for use with the imagej plugin moco.
 The main branch is for use with imagej

-One thing this code has to offer, is an easier way to programmatically combine figures using matplotlib.
-Also, this code has a way to show traces with the correct gaps for missing data during the stimuli.
-This code also takes less user interaction.
-This makes it easier to use with large files.

 # Installation
 ## Dependencies
-- Instal MatLab and find the code written by Brandon Mark plus my edits.
-- Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+- [Fiji](https://imagej.net/software/fiji/downloads) (it's just image j)
 - Install [python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/)

+### Installing moco
+Unfortunately, moco is not as straight forward to install.
+Follow the instructions on https://github.com/NTCColumbia/moco .
+- clone or otherwise download the repo
+- navigate to ```moco/03-18-2016_release/jars/```
+- paste all the ```.jar``` files into your imagej plugins directory.
+On my system, this directory is located at ```C:\Users\peter\bin\Fiji.app\jars```
+- Launch imagej
+- drag the file ```moco/03-18-2016_release/moco_.jar``` to imagej
+- imagej should install the plugin then ask to restart
+- after the restart, you should be able to find moco in the plugins menu, or by using the imagej search bar

-## Installing with pip
+## Installing gcamp_analysis with pip
+### Download through the command line
 - clone the repo (this will copy the files into a new folder called "gcamp_analysis"):
 ```
 git clone https://github.com/pnewstein/gcamp_analysis